mrisher/smtp-sts/mta-sts.md

 A policy which has not ever been successfully authenticated MUST NOT be used to reject mail.

+Senders may wish to rate-limit the frequency of attempts to fetch the HTTPS endpoint even if a valid TXT record for the recipient domain exists.
+In the case that the HTTPS GET fails, we suggest implementions may limit further attempts to a period of five minutes or longer per version ID, to avoid overwhelming resource-constrained recipients with cascading failures.

 ## Policy Validation

 When sending to an MX at a domain for which the sender has a valid and